Huntsman School History

 During the Civil War, President Abraham Lincoln signed the Morrill Land-Grant Colleges Act, providing funding for the establishment of a new college in each state and territory.
 These schools were to promote higher education and practical learning to people of all classes and walks of life, especially rural life.
 In 1888, the Agricultural College of Utah was founded as the state's land-grant institution.
 It became Utah State University in 1957.
 View Utah State University's history.

-- 2007: The College of Business became the Jon M. Huntsman School of Business after receiving a generous donation from the Huntsman Foundation.
+The College of Business becomes the Jon M. Huntsman School of Business after receiving a generous donation from the Huntsman Foundation.

 A groundbreaking ceremony signals the beginning of construction for Huntsman Hall, a 125,000 square foot student-centered facility that will provide 21 new classrooms and 21 new meeting rooms.
 Huntsman Hall will adjoin the existing Eccles Business Building, creating one business complex.

 $50 Million joint gift between the Huntsman Foundation and the Charles Koch Foundation announced at USU Commencement on May 6.